Angelfire/VE/src/content/blog/js/error-javascript.md

 So as a personal note I'm going to post all the built-in error objects that JavaScript has so I know when to use them.

+## Error

-- `Error`: This is the generic error object in JavaScript.
+This is the generic error object in JavaScript.
 It is used to represent any type of error that is not covered by the other error objects.
 This object includes a "message" property that specifies an error message.
-    ```js
+`js
     throw new Error("This is a generic error")
-    ```
+    `

+## SyntaxError

-- `SyntaxError`: This is used when there is a syntax error in the JavaScript code.
+This is used when there is a syntax error in the JavaScript code.
 This object includes a "message" property that specifies an error message.
-    ```js
+`js
     throw new SyntaxError("This is a syntax error")
-    ```
+    `

+## TypeError

-- `TypeError`: This is used when a type error occurs, such as attempting to call a function on an object that is not a function.
+This is used when a type error occurs, such as attempting to call a function on an object that is not a function.
 This object includes a "message" property that specifies an error message.
-    ```js
+`js
     throw new TypeError("This is a type error")
-    ```
+    `

+## RangeError

-- `RangeError`: This is used when a range error occurs, such as attempting to create an array with a negative number of elements.
+This is used when a range error occurs, such as attempting to create an array with a negative number of elements.
 This object includes a "message" property that specifies an error message.
-    ```js
+`js
     throw new RangeError("This is a range error")
-    ```
+    `

+## ReferenceError

-- `ReferenceError`: This is used when attempting to access a variable that is not defined.
+This is used when attempting to access a variable that is not defined.
 This object includes a "message" property that specifies an error message.
-    ```js
+`js
-    throw new ReferenceError("This variable is not defined")
+    throw new ReferenceError("This variable is not defined") `

-    ```
+## URIError

-- `URIError`: This is used when an error occurs in a URI, such as attempting to decode an invalid URI.
+This is used when an error occurs in a URI, such as attempting to decode an invalid URI.
 This object includes a "message" property that specifies an error message.
-    ```js
+`js
     throw new URIError("This is an invalid URI")
-    ```
+    `

 You can find more informacion in <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" target="_blank" rel="noreferrer">MDN Error</a>.